FOUNDER & DIRECTOR

 A sought-after guest artist worldwide, Cornejo has performed with leading companies including La Scala, New York City Ballet, Boston Ballet, Hong Kong Ballet, the National Ballet of Japan, Martha Graham Dance Company, Alvin Ailey American Dance Theater, Ballet Hispánico, the Teatro Colón Ballet, Dortmund Ballet, and Danza Contemporánea de Cuba.

-Cornejo’s artistic excellence has been recognized with more than 35 international awards and distinctions, among them: the Benois de la Danse, Dance Magazine Award, The Bessies Award, The Positano Prize, the Platinum Konex Award (Best Argentine Male Dancer of the Decade), UNESCO Peace Messenger, Emmy Award (ABT’s Swan Lake), Dancer of the Year by The New York Times, the Great Immigrant Award from the Carnegie Corporation of New York, and designation as a Distinguished Personality of Buenos Aires.
+Cornejo’s artistic excellence has been recognized with more than 35 international awards and distinctions, among them: the Benois de la Danse, Dance Magazine Award, The Bessies Award, The Positano Prize, the Platinum Konex Award (Best Argentine Male Dancer of the Decade), UNESCO Peace Messenger, Emmy Award–nominated broadcast (Swan Lake, ABT/PBS) — Principal cast member, Dancer of the Year by The New York Times, the Great Immigrant Award from the Carnegie Corporation of New York, and designation as a Distinguished Personality of Buenos Aires.

 In 2020, Cornejo founded The State of the Arts, a 501(c)(3) nonprofit dedicated to expanding access to dance, fostering interdisciplinary collaborations, and increasing artistic equity through innovative formats.
-Since 2021 he has developed Anima Animal: The Last of Nijinsky, a multi-part choreographic project inspired by an unrealized Argentine work originally envisioned for Vaslav Nijinsky.
+Since 2021 he has developed Anima Animal (part 1) in The Last of Nijinsky, a multi-part choreographic project inspired by an unrealized Argentine work originally envisioned for Vaslav Nijinsky.
 Its U.S. premiere at The Joyce Theater in 2025 opened the venue’s Spring/Summer Season.

 In 2026, he is anticipating the launch of American Dancers Off-Road (ADOR), a next-generation initiative designed to create new ballet works year-round, provide equitable opportunities for dancers, and bring high-quality ballet experiences to communities beyond traditional stages.